CodeFlamesk/UnilimeTestTask/README.md

 │   └── /ui                          # all styles that are reused
 │       ├── SmallText.tsx
 │       ├── SubheadingM.tsx
-│       └── ..... ets.
+│       └── ..... etc.
 │
 ├── /Layout.Layout.txt              # Layout

 ├── /pages                          # All pages
 │   └── /PageOverview
 │       └── /icon
 │           └── ArrowDown.tsx
 │
-    └──/settings
+│   └── /settings
 │       ├── ImgUploader.tsx         # This is a component for receiving and displaying images, I used it only in this component, since the project is small and it will not be expanded, I did not put it in the components folder
 │       ├── styleImgUploader.module.css
 │       └── Settings.tsx
-      ...etc.
+│       ...etc.

-└──/index.css                        # main css

-└──/index.html                       # main html
-└──/Main.jsx                         # Layout wrapper for pages/components

 │
-├
-│
+├── /index.css                      # main css

+├── /index.html                     # main html

+├── /Main.jsx                       # Layout wrapper for pages/components

-├── tailwind.config.js              # Tailwind CSS config (inferred from Tailwind usage) ├── tsconfig.json                   # TypeScript/JavaScript config
+├── tailwind.config.js             # Tailwind CSS config (inferred from Tailwind usage)

+├── tsconfig.json                  # TypeScript/JavaScript config

 └── package.json